Key Clinical Updates in Granulomatosis with Polyangiitis

 Suspect if upper respiratory tract symptoms (eg, nasal congestion, sinusitis) are refractory to usual treatment.

-Kidney disease often rapidly progressive.
+Kidney disease is often rapidly progressive.

 Venous thromboembolism commonly occurs.